-Selecting a Shear that is right for meUpdated 9 months ago
+Selecting a Shear that is right for meUpdated a year ago

 Many new stylists and even some experienced stylists are under the common misconception that the length of their shears should be determined by the size of their hand.
 In reality, this is not the case as there are many with larger hands who simply prefer short shears, as well as those with small hands who cut all day with a 7” shear.
 Instead, stylists must consider the variety of different styling techniques they will employ in order to carry out their work.
 Haircutting shears are measured in inches with the entire length of the shears calculated from the ‘point end’ all the way to the back of the finger ring.